bytebase/bytebase.com-old/content/docs/en/document-write-guide.md

 ---
 title: ✍️ Document write guide
-description: This section shows the steps of writing a document.
+description: This section shows the steps of contributing documentation.
 ---

 Before getting started, please make sure that you are familiar with the **[basic Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)**.